 - It offers the latest publications of your favorite websites on the homepage with RSS and Atom support.

-- It shows the user a preview of the content before subscribing to the RSS and Atom features.
+- It displays a preview of the content to the user before they subscribe to the RSS and Atom features.

 - The integrated e-mail application includes Opera Mail.